Integrations

 AdderLink iPEPSThe AdderLink iPEPS document describes how to set up VNC connection between T-Plan Robot Enterprise and the AdderLink iPEPS KVM switch, for EPOS Test Automation.

-HP ALM / Quality Center IntegrationThe HP ALM integration guide describes the setup, operation and features of integrating T-Plan Robot Enterprise with ALM / Quality Center.
+HP ALM / Quality Center IntegrationThe OpenText ALM Quality Center integration guide describes the setup, operation and features of integrating T-Plan Robot Enterprise with Micro Focus ALM.

 T-Plan Professional